Noble Drew Ali: Death

 Shortly after his release by the police, Drew Ali died at age 43 at his home in Chicago on July 20, 1929.
 Although the exact circumstances of his death are unknown, the Certificate of Death stated that Noble Drew Ali died from "tuberculosis broncho-pneumonia".
 Despite the official report, many of his followers speculated that his death was caused by injuries from the police or from other members of the faith.

 Others thought it was due to pneumonia.
 One Moor told The Chicago Defender that "The Prophet was not ill; his work was done and he laid his head upon the lap of one of his followers and passed out."
 His funeral took place on July 25, 1929, with hundreds attending.
 The services were held at the Pythian Temple in Chicago, followed by the burial at Burr Oak Cemetery in nearby Alsip.

 The death of Drew Ali brought out a number of candidates who vied to succeed him.
 Edward Mealy El stated that he had been declared Drew Ali's successor by Drew Ali himself, while John Givens-El, Drew Ali's chauffeur, declared that he was Drew Ali reincarnated.
 However, the governors of the Moorish Science Temple of America declared Charles Kirkman-Bey to be the successor to Drew Ali and named him Grand Advisor.

 Legacy

-Wallace Fard Muhammad, the founder of Nation of Islam, was previously a prominent member of the Moorish Science Temple of America, where he was known as David Ford-El.
+Wallace Fard Muhammad, the founder of Nation of Islam, may have been a prominent member of the Moorish Science Temple of America, where he was known as David Ford-El; however, due to his obfuscated and poorly-documented history, this is disputed by scholars.
 After Drew Ali's death, he claimed to be the Prophet reincarnated.

 When his leadership was largely rejected, he broke away from the Moorish Science Temple, moved to Detroit, and founded the Nation of Islam.
 Nation of Islam leaders denied any historical connection to the Moorish Science Temple of America, until February 26, 2014, when Louis Farrakhan acknowledged Noble Drew Ali's contribution to the Nation of Islam.

 In 1986, the Moroccan Ambassador to the United States officially recognized the Moorish Science Temple's Islamic linkage to Morocco through Drew Ali.